 - Add the oil, butter, and onion to your Instant Pot.
 Sauté for about 5 minutes.

 - Add the garlic, followed by the broth, cinnamon, nutmeg, carrot, potato, and squash to the Instant Pot.
-Close the lid, set the valve to "sealing", press the "manual" button and cook on high pressure for 10 minutes.
+Close the lid, set the valve to "sealing", and cook on high pressure for 10 minutes.
 It'll take 10-15 minutes for your IP to get up to pressure.

 - Once the countdown has finished, you can either do a quick pressure release right away or let the pressure release naturally.